 Easy Mountain Biking Trails for Families in Marin

-All these trails are designated for bicycles, and have minimal hills and technical sections for easy riding and maximum fun for the little ones.
+All these trails are designated for bicycles, and have minimal hills and technical sections for easy riding and maximum fun for family riding.

-One of the other benefits of riding offroad is the absence cars and other related hazards.
+One of the other benefits of riding off-road is the absence of cars and other related hazards.
 My daughter actually learned to ride her bike on some of these trails.
 Get them started early, and they'll be shredding in no time!

-- China Camp State Park near San Rafael is a popular destination for local mountain bikers.
+This sprawling state park near San Rafael is a popular destination for local mountain bikers.
 It's one of the few places in the Bay Area that has single-track trails open to cyclists, but families with beginning bikers will want to head for the wide easier paths like the Shoreline Trail.
-There's a $5 day-use fee here.
+There's a $5 day-use parking pass fee here.
 On weekends, swing by the historic Quan Brothers Snack Shop in China Camp Village for post-ride ice cream and other treats.

-- The Las Gallinas Valley Sanitary District near McInnis Park in San Rafael has wide, flat gravel trails that form a 2.1-mile loop.
+Located near McInnis Park in San Rafael, these ponds are surrounded by wide, flat gravel trails that form a 2.1-mile loop.
 The trails are popular with hikers, cyclists, runners, dog-walkers, and birders, and it's a great place to visit at any time of year.

-- Indian Valley Open Space Preserve in Novato is a favorite with hikers, mountain bikers, and equestrians.
+This preserve in Novato is a favorite with hikers, mountain bikers, and equestrians.
 Most beginner cyclists will want to hit the Indian Valley Fire Road, but the Buzzard Burn and Pacheco Pond Fire Roads are open to bikes, too.
-Access the trails from either the trailhead off Indian Valley Road or from the College of Marin's Indian Valley Campus.
+Access the trails from either the trailhead off Indian Valley Road or from the College of Marin's Indian Valley Campus on Ignacio Boulevard.

-- Rush Creek Open Space Preserve in Novato features wide and gently sloped trails that wind through oak forest and marshland.
+Also in Novato, this open space area features wide and gently sloped trails that wind through oak forest and wetlands.
 You'll share the trail here with hikers and equestrians, and the preserve is usually teeming with waterfowl and other birds.
 The Rush Creek and Pinheiro Fire Roads and the Bahia Trail are especially good for beginning trail riders.

 When riding with kids on the trails, make sure you teach them the basics of mountain biking courtesy to ensure a happy co-existence with other trail users: